Want to stay on top of all the space news? Follow @universetoday on Twitter

 Triple conjunction on May 27 with WBZ radio towers south east of Boston.
 Hampton Hill, Hull, MA.
 Nikon D3x -iso200- 1.3 sec.at f2.8.
 Credit: Richard W. Green

-Dr. Ken Kremer is a speaker, scientist, freelance science journalist (Princeton, NJ) and photographer whose articles, space exploration images and Mars mosaics have appeared in magazines, books, websites and calanders including Astronomy Picture of the Day and the covers of Aviation Week & Space Technology, Spaceflight and the Explorers Club magazines.
+Dr. Ken Kremer is a speaker, scientist, freelance science journalist (Princeton, NJ) and photographer whose articles, space exploration images and Mars mosaics have appeared in magazines, books, websites and calanders including Astronomy Picture of the Day, NBC, BBC, SPACE.com, Spaceflight Now and the covers of Aviation Week & Space Technology, Spaceflight and the Explorers Club magazines.
 Ken has presented at numerous educational institutions, civic & religious organizations, museums and astronomy clubs.
-Ken has reported first hand from the Kennedy Space Center and lectures on both Human and Robotic spaceflight - www.kenkremer.com
+Ken has reported first hand from the Kennedy Space Center and NASA Wallops on over 40 launches including 8 shuttle launches.
+He lectures on both Human and Robotic spaceflight - www.kenkremer.com